 Twin Cities: (763) 634-2564 - - In Southern MN: (507) 550-2564

-Pipe Lining - Trenchless Sewer Repair
+Pipe Lining - Trenchless Sewer and Water Line Repair

 Before and after Pipe LiningBefore and after Pipe Lining

-Start with a Sewer Inspection
+Start with a Video Camera Inspection

 We will first perform a camera inspection to see if pipe lining is necessary and the best solution for restoring your sewer line to better than new working conditions.
 You and the drain technician will be able to observe the entire length of the pipe.
 Problems including corrosion, cracks, offset pipe joints, tree root invasion, collapsed sections, or objects jammed in the pipe all need to be evaluated to determine if pipe relining is possible or even necessary.